rust-lang/book/src/ch06-04-patterns.md

 # Patterns

-We've mentioned 'patterns' a few times so far: they're used in `let` bindings, in function arguments, and in the `match` expression.
-Patterns have a lot of abilities, so in this section, we'll cover all of the different things they can do.
+We've mentioned 'patterns' a few times so far: they're used in `let` bindings, in function arguments, and in `match` expressions.
+Patterns have a lot of abilities, so in this section, we'll cover some of the most commonly used ones.
 Any of these abilities work in any place where a pattern is used.

 ## Literals & _